microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-deploy-update.md

 A [deployment](/graph/api/resources/windowsupdates-deployment) specifies content to deploy, how and when to deploy the content, and the targeted devices.
 When a deployment is created, a deployment audience is automatically created as a relationship.

-The deployment can be created as a Recommended one, which requires no manual intervention by the end-user or as an Optional one, which provides the ability to download and install the update at their convenience.
+You can create a deployment as a _recommended_ one that requires no manual intervention by the end user.
+You can also create a deployment as an _optional_ one that allows the end user to download and install the update at their convenience.

-The following example shows how to create a deployment of a feature update, with optional settings configuring the [deployment schedule](windowsupdates-schedule-deployment.md) and [monitoring rules](windowsupdates-manage-monitoring-rules.md).
+The following example shows how to create an _optional_ deployment of a feature update, with optional settings configuring the [deployment schedule](windowsupdates-schedule-deployment.md) and [monitoring rules](windowsupdates-manage-monitoring-rules.md).
 [Safeguards](windowsupdates-manage-safeguards.md) are applied by default.
 The targeted devices are specified in the next step.

 ### Request